 USE CASE N°02

 Digital assets - cryptocurrencies and tokens - are stored on blockchains.
 Access to these digital assets is provided via public and private cryptographic key pairs.
-The blockchain can be seen as a bank vault and the private keys are comparable to a customer’s PIN.
+The blockchain can be seen as a bank vault and the private keys are comparable to customers' PINs.
 The owner of the private key is the de facto owner of the digital asset.
 Private keys have therefore become a major target of advanced hacking attacks.

-Storing private keys in paper format in a physical safe can be reliable but requires manual human intervention whenever tokens are exchanged.
-This remains highly cumbersome if frequent use is sought by owners, which, in some instances, entirely absorbes the added value of digital assets.
+Storing private keys in paper format in a physical safe can be reliable but it requires manual human intervention whenever tokens are being exchanged.
+This remains highly cumbersome if frequent use is sought by owners, which, in some instances, entirely absorbs the added value of digital assets.

 HOT DIGITAL WALLETS

-- Institutional investors can confidently access and participate the blockchain-based digital trading space
+- Institutional investors can confidently access and participate in the blockchain-based digital trading space

 - Resolves blockchain technology's most fundamental interfacing issue